Rasesh-Srivastava/Multi-modal-Data-Processing-and-Learning-Course-Project/README.md

 ## Modification of VideoBERT: UniVL (A Unified Video and Language Pre-Training Model for Multimodal Understanding and Generation)
 Follow these steps to set up and run inference for video captioning using the UniVL model.
-Ensure each file is correctly placed within your UniVL repository.
+Ensure each file is correctly placed within your Modification_UniVL repository.
 Clone this repository and then run the following.

 Run this block of code to get the pretrained weights of univl.
 ```bash